ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 {{site.data.keyword.attribute-definition-list}}

-# Map Event notification payloads to destination fields
+# Transforming messages with notification payloads for destinations
 {: #en-map-notificationpayload-destination-params}

 Event notification payloads include a set of default parameters that are consistently mapped across all destinations.